Macro Reference

 https://yourdomain.com/postback? ymid={ymid} &event={event_type} &value={reward_event_type} &zone={zone_id} &sub={sub_zone_id} &price={estimated_price} &source={request_var} &telegram_id={telegram_id}

-Monetag will automatically replace each macro with a real value when sending the postback.
+Monetag will automatically replace each macro with a real value before sending the postback.

-- ✅ Use ymid and reward_event_type for reward control and deduplication
+• ✅ Use ymid and reward_event_type to control rewards and prevent duplication